petermacdonald/icg_csv_import/README.md

 The highlighted column in this image was prepended to the CSV data during processing.
 The first cell in this column is a time-stamp recording the date and time when the import was initiated.
 The values in the cells below are the PIDs of the objects generated during the import process, and these PIDs are prefixed with a hashtag to render each line in this output file as a comment.

-The output file maintains the field seperator of the input file, so if a true CSV file, with comma field delimiters is used, then a true CSV file is output.
+The output file maintains the field separator of the input file, so if a true CSV file, with comma field delimiters is used, then a true CSV file is output.
 If a tab-delimited file is specified as input, a corresponding tab-delimited file is created as output.

 Note that all comments, including comment lines (where the first character in the first column is a hashtag), from the input file are echoed, without modification, in the output file.